PGBI/cakephp3-soft-delete/README.md

 Update your composer file to include this plugin:

 ```
-composer require pgbi/cakephp3-soft-delete "dev-master"
+composer require pgbi/cakephp3-soft-delete "~1.0"
 ```

 ## Configuration

-1. Load the plugin:
+### Load the plugin:
 ```
 // In /config/bootstrap.php
 Plugin::load('SoftDelete');
 ```

-2. Make a model soft deleteable by using SoftDelete trait:
+### Make a model soft deleteable:

+Use the SoftDelete trait on your model Table class:

 ```
 // in src/Model/Table/UsersTable.php